50% off your lunch bill / Free bottle of wine when two are having a 2 course meal

 The Evening Standard legendary restaurant critic, Fay Maschler, nominates Masala Zone as one of her favourite restaurants - and I’m not at all surprised.
 The dishes here are guaranteed to make you swoon - I can’t wait to eat my way through the rest of the menu!

-Please reserve online & refer to ‘Portico Places’ in the message box.
+Please reserve online & put ‘PPC' as the reference.
 Offer valid at Masala Zone Camden only.
 Cannot be used in conjunction with any other offer.
-Please present your Portico Places card to a member of staff on arrival.
+Valid for lunch 7 days a week until 15th March 2018.
+Max party size of 4.